nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 #### Avoid using `.Any()` and Linq `join`

-`.Any()` is nearly always the worst performing and is entirely outclasses by using `.Contains()` inside the `Where()` predicate.
+`.Any()` is nearly always the worst performing and is entirely outclassed by using `.Contains()` inside the `Where()` predicate.
 Linq `join` sometimes does okay, but it's not worth it when easier, more performant and less unusual methods exist.

 ### Exclusive filter

-Taking the top two performers (and baseline, `RemoveAllContains`) for both speed and allocations in all categories.
+Taking the top two performers (and baseline, `Where_Contains`) for both speed and allocations in all categories.
 Some cases may have a more performant method but large allocations or vice versa:

 | Method                   | Dataset |       Mean | **Ratio** | Allocated | **Alloc Ratio** |